 If you have a toilet to flush, consider yourself lucky.
 Lots of people on Earth don't have one.
 That's an environmental problem the United Nations has aimed to highlight every Nov.
 19. The folks at HomeBioGas are using the day to launch a bio-toilet aimed at two of life's necessities: Pooping and eating!

 “Do you create your own gas?” the startup asks.

 If that sounds gross, consider this: 2.3 billion people on Earth have no access to basic toilet facilities, and 892 million practice open defecation.
 That's a practice that's increasing in sub-Saharan Africa and Oceania due to population growth, according to the World Health Organization.
-This is linked to the transmission of diseases like cholera, diarrhoea, and potentially resulting in death.
+This is linked to the transmission of diseases like cholera, diarrhoea, and potentially these result in death.

 HomeBioGas is launching a system to attack those statistics, taking the waste people that generate every day and using a biodigester to convert our detritus into cooking fuel.

 Don't worry, we're not talking about briquettes.
 The unit turns waste into methane.
 Each unit comes with a specially adapted biogas stove, so you can cook on renewable energy at home.
 The company says a typical home gas stove top can also be converted to use the gas with a small nozzle adjustment.

 The World Wildlife Fund notes that using methane for cooking means less greenhouse gas is released into the atmosphere. via www.forbes.com

 For those who already have the HomeBiogas system, the Bio-Toilet accessory will allow you to treat your toilet waste too.
 It is 100% off-the-grid and will only use 1.2 litres of water from a standing source. via www.homebiogas.com